vonglasow/atoum-documentation/README.md

 They must stay the same.
 It will be easier for other people to translate other page refereing this anchor.
 Otherwise, you risk some broken link.

 ### Where can I find the syntax for the files?
 We use the reStructuredText syntax.
-You can find it on the sphinx website : http://sphinx-doc.org/rest.html
+You can find it on the [sphinx website](http://sphinx-doc.org/rest.html).